department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.vitals-notes.md

 - Not clear how we learn of previously good vitals that should be changed and marked as entered-in-error
   - seems likely that VIA filters these out
-- SUPPLEMENTAL_O2 (1.4) is preserved by eVault PHR.
-Not clear what this is.
-  - Pulse-Ox often have supplemental O2 percentage and rate.
-Need example with this
 - should we take the location (a location IEN) and figure out which site (Organization) manages that location (institution) so that we can have an Organization rather than just Location.
 (CDW does this)
   - or should we do a lookup in MHV similar to what we did with allergies.
 - testing of all the vista supported vitals beyond the MVP 8 should be done to assure that we can handle them without problem.